lindaprotocol/documentation-en/docs/mechanism-algorithm/system-contracts.md

 # System Contracts
-The TRON network supports many different types of transactions, such as TRX transfer transactions, TRC10 transfer transactions, creating smart contract transactions, triggering smart contract transactions, staking TRX transactions, and more.
+The LINDA network supports many different types of transactions, such as LIND transfer transactions, LRC10 transfer transactions, creating smart contract transactions, triggering smart contract transactions, staking LIND transactions, and more.
 To create different types of transactions, you need to call different API.
-For example, the type of smart contract deployment transaction is `CreateSmartContract`, you need to call `wallet/deploycontractAPI` to create a transaction; the type of stake TRX transactions is `FreezeBalanceV2Contract`, you need to call` wallet/freezebalancev2API` to create transactions, we collectively refer to the implementation of these different transaction types as system contracts, the following are the types of system contracts and their contents:
+For example, the type of smart contract deployment transaction is `CreateSmartContract`, you need to call `wallet/deploycontractAPI` to create a transaction; the type of stake LIND transactions is `FreezeBalanceV2Contract`, you need to call` wallet/freezebalancev2API` to create transactions, we collectively refer to the implementation of these different transaction types as system contracts, the following are the types of system contracts and their contents:

 ## AccountCreateContract
 ```